Harbor Gateway, Los Angeles: Schools

 The northern end of the Gardena HS campus has LAUSD staff housing, Sage Park Apartments.

+Asahi Gakuen, a part-time Japanese school, has its administrative offices in Harbor Gateway.

 Libraries

 Los Angeles Public Library operates the Harbor Gateway-Harbor City Branch.

 Recreation and parks

 The Rosecrans Recreation Center/CVS Playground is in Harbor Gateway, on Vermont Avenue south of 149th Street.
 The playground was developed by the nonprofit Boundless Playgrounds.

 Public transportation

-The Harbor Gateway Transit Center is a big transportation hub for various bus lines.
-The Metro Silver Line bus rapid transit line runs between El Monte Station, Downtown Los Angeles and the Harbor Gateway Transit Center and select trips to San Pedro, which is the line's southern terminus.
+The Harbor Gateway Transit Center is an immense transportation hub for various bus lines.
+The Metro J Line bus rapid transit line runs between El Monte station, Downtown Los Angeles, and the Harbor Gateway Transit Center and selects trips to San Pedro, which is the line's southern terminus.
 The Metro Silver Line operates on the Harbor Transitway (I-110 freeway) between Downtown Los Angeles, the Harbor Gateway Transit Center and San Pedro.
-The Harbor Gateway Transit Center is located at 731 W. 182nd Street, Gardena, CA 90248.
-Nine Metro bus lines (including the Metro Silver Line) operate to various destinations from the transit center.
+The Harbor Gateway Transit Center is located at 731 West 182nd Street, Gardena, CA 90248.
+Nine Metro bus lines (including the Metro Silver Line) operate from the transit center to various destinations.
 In addition, Torrance Transit lines 1, 4X, 6, and 13 serve the transit center, while Gardena Transit lines 2, 4 (school days only), and 7X (NFL game days only) also serve at the transit center.